FALL 2019 - DATES TBA

 Explosion of Color: Many times in biology, it is necessary for like substances to mix together and separate from each other.
 In this demo, see a colorful example of this principle.

 Egg Drop: Millions of Americans ride bicycles, but less than half wear bicycle helmets.
 In 2010 in the U.S., 800 bicyclists were killed and an estimated 515,000 sustained bicycle-related injuries that required emergency department care.
 Roughly half of these cyclists were children and adolescents under the age of 20.
 Annually, 26,000 of these bicycle-related injuries to children and adolescents are traumatic brain injuries treated in emergency departments.
 Prevention of head injuries is possible by wearing a properly fitted helmet.
 Learn about the important design criteria for helmets and then use this knowledge to design a "helmet" for a raw egg.
-After designing your egg helmet, stop by at 12:30 for the Egg Drop Competition.
+After designing your egg helmet, stop by at 12:30 for the Egg Drop Competition - Prizes given to 1st, 2nd, and 3rd place winners with the lightest, unbroken "helmets!"

 Genes by All Means: We all know that DNA is the template of life, but did you know you can extract it from food using common household products?
 Watch DNA be extracted from peas… right before your eyes!